mamont77/easydrupal/modules/contrib/fast_404/README.txt

   In an ideal situation, your logged in users should have verified the pages are loading correctly when they create them, so any needed image derivatives are already made.
-This new setting will make it so that image derivative URLs are not excluded and fall under the same static file rules as non-imagecache URLs.
+This new setting will make it so that image derivative URLs are not excluded and fall under the same static file rules as non-imagestyles URLs.
 Set to false to enable this new feature.

   $settings['fast404_allow_anon_imagecache'] = TRUE;